CarolinePascal/HOPEJr/BOM.md

 ## PCB
-Go to PCB, create an account for JLCPCB and place an order, add gerber file and select PCB assembly, in the next screen paste BOM and POS for teleop device and connectors
+Create an account for JLCPCB and place an order, add gerber file and select PCB assembly, in the next screen paste BOM and POS for teleop device and connectors

 ## Encoders